-Console Emulator for Windows
+Console Emulator for Windows PC

 The list of features that come built into CMDER goes on, and the developer states that this tool was created out of pure frustration over the absence of nice console emulators on Windows.
 If you primarily use CMD or PowerShell, then you might find this tool very useful with its extended features, keyboard shortcuts, and aliases.